benjaminpon/bankruptcy.analysis/README.md

 # bankruptcy.analysis
-Analysis to understand the factors that might cause bankruptcy.
+Analysis to understand the factors that might cause bankruptcy using R and RStudio.